themoos/essential-moos/Essentials/pShare/readme.md

 ```
 // A_X gets shared as X on multicast 7
 terminal A command line -o=’A_*->^:multicast_7’
-terminal B command line -i=multicast_
+terminal B command line -i=multicast_7
 ```

 ## Instigating Dynamic Shares On The Fly

-pShare can be told to start sharing data dynamically by any MOOS Process simply by publishing a correctly formatted string.
-The format is simple - its is pretty much the same as a line in a configuration file.
-You need to write a string“cmd = <directive>” to the variablePSHARE_CMDwhere<directive> is a output or input directive such as you would write in a configuration file.
+`pShare` can be told to start sharing data dynamically by any MOOS Process simply by publishing a correctly formatted string.
+The format is simple - it is pretty much the same as a line in a configuration file.
+You need to write a string `cmd = <directive>` to the variable `PSHARE_CMD` where `<directive>` is a output or input directive such as you would write in a configuration file. (see all of this document)

-Here are some examples:
+Here are some examples of strings written uner the message name `PSHARE_CMD`

-- “cmd = Output , src_name = X?, route = localhost:9021”
+- `cmd = Output , src_name = X?, route = localhost:9021`
-- “ cmd = Output , src_name =T, dest_name = TT, route=192.3.4.5:9832”
+- `cmd = Output , src_name =T, dest_name = TT, route=192.3.4.5:9832`

+---
+*NOTE*

 The ability to dynamically instigate shares turns out to be very useful if you don’t know what needs to be shared whenpSharefirst starts and that only gets figured out by other processes.

+---